 as we wrote and writhed and gasped and thrashed, how we crawled

 through murmurs, how you murmured protest after protest

 whenever I pleaded.
 I am not pleading now

 but waltzing.
 You are still in the front row.

 What remains untouched revolts.
 We remain, we ache

 for time.
 We let each other let this happen.
-I let you happen.
+Again I let you

-cleaned.
-It’s okay.
-I give you the (illusion of) freedom
+keep second-guessing.
+Already I give you the freedom

 to stay; take.